20 Other Ways to Say “For Your Information”

 • “I thought you might want to know that the office temperature is being adjusted.”

-See also 20 Other Ways to Say "Happy New Month"
+See also 20 Other Ways to Say "Happy Sabbath"

 7. Please be advised